 - Communicate effectively in a professional accounting workplace environment.

-- Identify and appraise situations in professional accounting where the applications of ethical judgements are required.
+- Identify and appraise situations in professional accounting where the applications of ethical judgments are required.